Ben-G/Website/content/post/2018-02-08-2017-Reading-List/post.md

 ### 2. The Design of Everyday Things

 *Significantly broadened my view of what design is.
 Made me a lot more aware of bad design - which I realized I encounter ~90% of the time.
-Further increased my empathy towards people that need to interact with my work and made me think harder to design well.*
+Further increased my empathy towards people that need to interact with my work and made me think harder to design well.
+This book is also **full of practical design advice** unfortunately way too many to summarize here.*

 - Design is **everywhere**, intentional or unintentional (the latter typically being very bad design).
 This blog post has a design (and it has many design flaws I wish to address at some point).